CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 > "Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light." &mdash; Jesus, Matthew 11:28-30

-> “...
-When God became a man Himself, the experience proved to be nothing short of pure agony.
-In man’s time-honored fashion, they would unleash the whole arsenal of weapons against Him: **misrepresentation, slander, and accusation of treason**.
-The stage was set for a situation without parallel in the history of the earth.
-God would visit creatures and they would nail Him to the cross!” &mdash; Werner von Braun, the father of space science

 Imagine, for a moment, the perfect transcendental infinite God beyond the spatiotemporal limitations of human understanding.
 A perfect representation of [agape](https://biblehub.com/greek/26.htm) love (1 Jn 4:8) who was made manifest in the flesh (Jn 1:1-3,14) to give his life as a ransom for the sins of the world (Ro 3:23, 1 Ti 2:6, Mt 20:28, Mk 10:45).

 <!-- > The one who does not love [[ἀγαπῶν]](https://biblehub.com/greek/25.htm) does not know God, for God is love [[ἀγάπη]](https://biblehub.com/greek/26.htm). &mdash; 1 John 4:8, on agape love -->